pranshugaba/hugo-website/content/maths/a-topology-of-infinite-games/index.md

 featured: false
 ---

 I recently read a 1953 paper on _Infinite Games with Perfect Information_ by Gale and Stewart[^1].
 In this paper, they look at two-player games played in turns that may potentially go on for infinitely many turns.

 Perfect information means that no information is hidden from the players: both players know the rules and the state of the game at all times.

+## The Setup

 A game can be seen as a set of positions, along with a set of rules that dictate the states one is allowed to move to.
 We can represent a game as a rooted tree, whose each vertex is a a state of the game.
 The game begins at the root, and the player whose turn it is to play picks a neighbour to move the state to.